 - Preheat oven to 350F (177C).

-- Thaw the frozen spinach in a bowl with the chopped artichoke hearts.
+- Thaw the frozen spinach in a bowl with the chopped artichoke hearts (if using - see notes above).
 Press down on the mixture and drain any resulting liquid.

 - To make the crust: In a bowl, melt together water and coconut oil.
 Stir in psyllium husk until a sort of gel forms.
 Next stir in coconut flour and salt and let sit for a minute or two, until all the liquid has been absorbed.